Who should be interested?

 The curriculum consists primarily of tutored research in the field of doctoral thesis.
 In addition, there are doctoral sessions, colloquia and tutored distance learning in IP law, Research methodology and Academic skills.

-Full overview of the study plan can be found on the website.
+Full overview of the study plan can be found in the official study programme catalogue.

 The curriculum will be organized in an interactive way in order to allow PhD students to gain feedback from their peers and other scholars.
 There will be regular doctoral sessions, colloquia and reading groups.